jyunderwood/zero_clipboard-rails/README.md

 ## License

-Licensed under the MIT License.
+This gem is licensed under the MIT License, copyright 2014 Jonathan Underwood.
+ZeroClipboard.js is also licensed under the MIT license, copyright 2014 Jon Rohan, James M. Greene.